hyperclast/workspace/docs/api/internal/crdt.md

 ## Access Revocation

-When a user is removed as an editor of a page via the REST API, all active WebSocket connections for that user are notified in real-time.
+When a user loses access to a page (removed from org or project), active WebSocket connections for that user are notified.

 ### Flow

-1. REST API endpoint removes user from `page.editors` ([Remove page editor](./pages.md#remove-note-editor))
+1. User is removed from org membership or project editors
 2. Backend sends message to Django Channels layer: `note_{uuid}.access_revoked`
 3. All WebSocket consumers in that room receive the message
 4. Each consumer checks if the revocation applies to their user